-The water treatment process is comprised of a series of steps to remove or minimize impurities from water and make the water suitable for a particular purpose.
+The water treatment process consists of a series of steps to remove or minimize impurities from water and make the water suitable for a particular purpose.

 The purpose can anything from recreational use of water to drinking purposes.
 The quality criteria and standards are determined in relation to the suitability of the water for that particular purpose

-The chain of processes involved in water treatment include chemical, biological and physical processes.
+The chain of processes involved in water treatment includes chemical, biological and physical processes.
 The combination of steps, devices and processes is usually referred to as the ‘treatment train’.

 The required treatment train is governed by the specific characteristics of the source water that is to be treated, and by the quality criteria for the intended use.
 Additional considerations include capital for the initial investment, operating costs and residuals.